MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/trusted-organizations-external-meetings-chat.md

 3. The tests will return the best next steps to address any setting or policy configurations that are preventing communication with the external user.

+## Skype for Business Online

+If you want chats and calls to arrive in the user's Skype for Business client, configure your users to be in any mode other than TeamsOnly.

-## Manage external meetings and chat with people not managed by an organization
+## Manage chat with external Teams users not managed by an organization

-You can configure external meetings and chat with Teams users not managed by an organization and Skype users by using the *external access* feature in Teams.
-External access is a way for people from outside your organization to find, call, chat, and set up meetings with you in Teams.

-If you want to configure meetings and chat with people from other Microsoft 365 organizations, see [Configure trusted organizations for external meetings and chat](trusted-organizations-meetings-chat.md).
-If you want to limit external meetings and chat to specific users in your organization, see [Limit external meetings and chat to specific users](limit-external-meetings-chat-to-specific-users.md).

 > [!NOTE]
-> The capabilities discussed in this article aren't available in GCC, GCC High, or DOD deployments, or in private cloud environments.
+> The capabilities discussed in this section aren't available in GCC, GCC High, or DOD deployments, or in private cloud environments.

-## Manage chat with external Teams users not managed by an organization

 You can choose to enable or disable communications with external unmanaged Teams users (those not managed by an organization, such as Microsoft Teams (free)).
 If enabled, you can also control if people with unmanaged Teams accounts can start chats with people in your organization.